sarahdeecee/lighthouse-web-notes/Week_2/Day_1/Lecture_Notes.md

 });
 ```

+### Notes
-Note: You can try `npm list -g --depth 0` to get a simple list of all globally installed packages (the `--depth 0` flag makes sure it only tells you the names of the top-level packages instead of drilling into every single sub-package)
+* You can try `npm list -g --depth 0` to get a simple list of all globally installed packages (the `--depth 0` flag makes sure it only tells you the names of the top-level packages instead of drilling into every single sub-package)

-Mocha can work with any assertion library (node, Chai)
+* Mocha can work with any assertion library (node, Chai)

 ```javascript
 const { expect } = require('chai');